chicoxyzzy/ambry/README.md

 # Ambry

 Ambry is WebStorage wrapper that makes your life easier.
-It's target is to improve developer experience and to cover inconsistency in browser implemetations
+It's target is to improve developer experience and to cover inconsistency in browser implemetations.
-You can create storages with namespaces, control scheme version and subscribe to particular storage.
+Using Ambry you can create storages with namespaces, control scheme version and subscribe to particular storage.

 ### Installation